 Hover tunnels make it harder and slower for users to navigate.
 When a hover menu opens, users can’t move their mouse to the item they want in a straight line.
 If they do, their mouse will fall off the hover path and close the menu.

-Instead, they have to move their mouse through the hover tunnel in a particular pattern so that the menu doesn’t close on them.
+Instead, they have to move their mouse through the hover tunnel, or else the menu will close on them.
 There’s no reason users should have to work this hard to navigate a website.

 Peripheral Items Are Harder to Click

-Some menus add extra padding around the menu, so that if users miss the item the menu will still stay open.
+Some menus add extra padding around the menu so if users miss the item, it’ll stay open.
 But extra padding doesn’t fix this problem because many users can still move their mouse too far without knowing.
 Users shouldn’t have to move their mouse in a certain way to click a menu item.

 Hidden Index Pages

 Many websites have index pages that give users an overview of content so that they navigate easier.
 But these index pages can’t help much if users can’t find them.
-Index pages are often hidden in the category name that users first hover their mouse over.
+Index pages often hide in the category name that users hover their mouse over.

 Most users don’t know that the category name leads to the index page because it looks like it’s already selected.
 The highlighting on hover makes it unclear that the category name is a link.
-This hurts new users who often need index pages to give them an overview of content to know where to navigate.
+This behavior hurts new users who need index pages to get an overview of the navigational hierarchy.